-- Federally recognized tribes; Alaska Native villages and corporations - Existing library - A grantee with an active Native American Enhancement Grant may not apply for another Native American Enhancement Grant that would have an overlapping period of performance with the active grant.
+- Nonprofit organizations that primarily serve and represent Native Hawaiians - A grantee with an active Native Hawaiian Library Services Grant may not apply for another Native Hawaiian Library Services Grant that would have an overlapping period of performance with the active grant.

-The Native American Library Services Enhancement Grants are competitive grants for up to two years and up to \$150,000.
+The Native Hawaiian Library Services Grants are competitive awards for up to two years and up to \$150,000.
 Cost share is not required.

-The anticipated period of performance is September 1, 2023-August 31, 2025.
+The anticipated period of performance for these awards is September 1, 2024 - August 31, 2026.